-Diamond Saw Works, Inc. got its start in Buffalo (my home town), York in the 1890s making hacksaw blades and saw machines.
-Today Diamond Saw Works is an industrial supplier of high quality metal and wood cutting saw blades.
+Diamond Saw Works, Inc. got its start in Buffalo (my hometown), New York in the 1890s making hacksaw blades and saw machines.
+Today Diamond Saw Works is an industrial supplier of high-quality metal and wood cutting saw blades.
 Band saw blades account for 85% of their business and manufacturing effort.
 The latest technology goes into the production of every Sterling® blade to ensure precise and consistent quality.

 - 1. Gage - The thickness of the blade.